inderpreet/socketio_server/README.md

 Send a GET request to http://localhost:3000/api with a JSON body and it should return a dummy data from a dummy service as well as log the data to the console.

+# Issues

+- Chat terminal shows 'Connected' everytime the page is refreshed.
+SocketIO retains the messages or something?

 # Author

 - Indepreet Singh (ip_v1)